H-zz-H69/Discord-RAT/README.md

 - **Way better encryption**
   Enhanced encryption to keep operations secure and undetected. 🔐🕵️

-- **Mouse & Keyboard stop**
+~~- **Mouse & Keyboard stop**
-  Freeze or disable the target’s mouse and keyboard, making their system unusable. 🖱️❌⌨️
+  Freeze or disable the target’s mouse and keyboard, making their system unusable. 🖱️❌⌨️~~

 ~~- **Antivirus Killer**
-  Disables Windows Defender forever if using WindowsDefender~~ Done!
+  Disables Windows Defender forever if using WindowsDefender~~

 # **On 15 Stars - New Update Features (Big Trolling):**